Ran out of cornbread mix and need it for a recipe you’re making? Don’t rush to the store just yet- here’s how to make Jiffy Cornbread Mix minutes!

 - Cornmeal: A lot of people tend to confuse cornmeal with cornflour, and actually, they are not the same thing!
 Cornmeal is basically dried and ground corn.
 You might find these in three different textures, and you can pick any, depending on the kind of texture you prefer for your recipes.

-- Others: Apart from these two basic ingredients, you’ll also need some sugar, a pinch of salt, and some baking powder to make this simple mix.
+- Other Ingredients: Apart from these two basic ingredients, you’ll also need some sugar, a pinch of salt, and some baking powder to make this simple mix.

 How to Make it